nikohoffren/nikohoffren-website/README.md

 # nikohoffren-homepage
-## This is my personal homepage made with Vite + React + JavaScript.
+## This is my personal homepage made with React + JavaScript.
 https://www.nikohoffren.com